nray-scanner/website/content/installation/build-your-own.md

 weight: 250
 ---

 Want to build your own?
 Great, that's the spirit!
-If you know git and commandline basics, it isn't too hard, promised! <i class="far fa-smile-beam"></i>
+If you know git and command line basics, it isn't too hard, promised! <i class="far fa-smile-beam"></i>

 #### Quick and easy